cyberchitta/llm-context.py/README.md

 We welcome feedback on how to improve the workflow for larger projects and other use cases.

-## Large Repositories and Outlining
+## Experimental: Handling Larger Repositories

-For larger repositories, LLM Context can use a combination of full file content and file outlines to provide a comprehensive yet manageable context:
+For larger repositories, we're exploring a workflow that combines full file content and file outlines to provide a more comprehensive yet manageable context:

-- Full content is included for key files that require detailed analysis.
+- Full content would be included for key files that require detailed analysis.
-- Outlines are provided for less critical files or those that are too large for full inclusion.
+- Outlines could be provided for less critical files or those that are too large for full inclusion.

-This approach allows you to provide context for more files without exceeding the LLM's context window limit.
-For these larger projects, you can use the `lc-sel-outline` command after `lc-sel-full` to select files for outline inclusion.
+This approach might allow you to provide context for more files without exceeding the LLM's context window limit.

+If you wish to experiment with this approach, you can use the `lc-sel-outline` command after `lc-sel-full` to select files for outline inclusion.

+When using this feature, if the AI requests to see the full content of an outlined file, you should use the `lc-clipfiles` command in conjunction with the outline.
+This allows you to provide the complete file content when needed, while still benefiting from the more compact outline in the initial context.

 **Note:** The outlining feature currently supports the following programming languages:
 C, C++, C#, Elisp, Elixir, Elm, Go, Java, JavaScript, OCaml, PHP, Python, QL, Ruby, Rust, and TypeScript.
 Files in unsupported languages will not be outlined and will be excluded from the outline selection.

+We welcome feedback on this experimental feature and how it might be improved to better handle larger projects.

 ### Feedback and Contributions